tech-med/medlearnity.com/src/content/wpPages/tutors/katherine-oakley/index.md

 ---
 title: 'Katherine Oakley'
 pubDate: 2023-08-27
-description: "\"As someone who has tutored students both in and out of medical school for more than 5 years, I love seeing students learn and then apply effective strateg"
+description: '"As someone who has tutored students both in and out of medical school for more than 5 years, I love seeing students learn and then apply effective strateg'
 ---

 # Meet Katherine Oakley